Hi, I’m Christopher, also known as Hareesh.

 I’m a scholar-practitioner of Classical Tantra and I share classical Tantric philosophy and practices with a thriving online community of spiritual practitioners.

-My new book is Near Enemies of the Truth, out in November (you can pre-order now).
+My latest book is called Near Enemies of the Truth.

 I wrote Tantra Illuminated, the first truly comprehensive and accessible introduction to Classical Tantra and founded the online learning portal Tantra Illuminated Online.
 There you can join me for Satsang every Saturday and find a treasure trove of hundreds of guided meditations and teachings.